kengz/openai_lab/README.md

 - [x] major refactoring for more efficient development; standardization of the `Agent` class, and methods it shall implement.
 - [x] logging of crucial data points, for plotting after runs
+- [x] complete refactoring of Agent and Policy
 - [ ] better parameter selection, to tune for a problem (can use the parallelization in util.py)
 - [ ] improve memory selection policy
 - [ ] smarter exploration policy, use the idea of learning activation and strange attractors of dynamical system